Sex to Induce Labour – Does It Really Helps?

 Are There Any Sex Positions That Can Induce Labour?

 While you might be excited to get busy under the sheets, sex might not be the same with a massive baby bump in the way.
 Also, there are no specific sexual positions that might be more conducive in triggering labour as compared to others.
-While most women tend to find the woman-on-top a convenient position, achieving an orgasm can help boost the chances of inducing labour as well.
+While most women tend to find the woman on top a convenient position, achieving an orgasm can help boost the chances of inducing labour as well.

+When it comes to inducing labour with sex.
 It is best to avoid the missionary position since it can put extended pressure on your tummy.
 Also, don’t try any position that requires you to lay on your back.
 It can cause the blood supply in the lower sections of your body to be interrupted and may lead to further problems.
 Kneeling on your bed while your partner enters you from behind, or spooning each other while lying on your side and having sexual intercourse are your best bets.

 Are There Any Sex Positions That Can Induce Labour?